2003 Wealden District Council election: Uckfield Ridgewood

 A by-election was held in Uckfield Ridgewood on 16 September 2004 and was held for the Liberal Democrats by Robert Sweetland with a 185-vote majority.

 Pevensey and Westham

 A by-election was held in Pevensey and Westham on 29 September 2005 after the death of the previous councillor John Vincent.
 The seat was held for the Conservatives by Kevin Balsdon with a 760-vote majority.

 Crowborough North

-A by-election was held in Crowoborough North on 6 April 2006 and was held for the Conservatives by Timothy Tyler with a 279-vote majority.
+A by-election was held in Crowborough North on 6 April 2006 and was held for the Conservatives by Timothy Tyler with a 279-vote majority.

 Uckfield New Town

 A by-election was held in Uckfield New Town on 29 June 2006 after the death of the Liberal Democrat councillor Ian Nottage.
 The seat was held for the Liberal Democrats by Julia Hey with a 170-vote majority.